Jordy Gaspar

-Jordy Maku Gaspar (born 23 April 1997) is a professional footballer who plays as a full-back for club Pau.
+Jordy Maku Gaspar (born 23 April 1997) is a professional footballer who plays as a full-back for club Rouen.
 Born in France, he represents the Angola national team.

 Club career

 Youth and early career

 Jordy Gaspar was born on 23 April 1997 in Saint-Priest-en-Jarez, France.
 He began his youth career at FC Vaulx-en-Velin in 2003, where his father was a coach.
 In 2008, he joined the Olympique Lyonnais Academy at the age of 10.

 Lyon

 Gaspar made his professional debut for Olympique Lyonnais on 27 September 2016 in a UEFA Champions League match against Sevilla, playing 71 minutes in a 1–0 away loss.
 After failing to secure a long-term contract with Lyon, he left the club at the end of the season.

 Monaco

 On 16 June 2017, Gaspar signed a three-year contract with Monaco.
 He was loaned to Cercle Brugge for the 2017–18 season, where he made 16 appearances and scored one goal.
 Despite returning to Monaco, Gaspar did not make any appearances for the first team.